jlrcolmenares/Data-Science-Platzi/README.md

 My current status today,  *June 1st, 2020* is:

 * **Total courses of the Career:** 7/22
-* **Complementary courses:** 15
+* **Complementary courses:** 14

 In this repo you're going to find some of the notes that I took while taking the courses.
-Most of them are in Spanish (my mother language).
-Soon I'm going to translate them to english
+Most of them are in Spanish (my native language).
+Soon I'm going to translate them to English.

-Also, I want to be clear with something: my idea is to share a little bit of what I'm studying, not to share publicly that Platzi is building for their students.
+Also, I want to be clear with something: my idea is to share a little bit of what I'm studying, not to share publicly what Platzi is building for their students.
 Hope that you could understand.
 Thank you.

 ## Career Path